bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-09-battle-royal.md

 As the scrambling of character name and actor suggests, Kitano is our anchor in this picture, a familiar presence with an inimitable stance, and his poised, perfect death scene tells us that we must take _Battle Royale_ seriously but not literally.<br>
 **Kim Newman, _Sight and Sound_, September 2001**<br>

-**Battle Royale**
+**BATTLE ROYALE**<br>
 _Director_: Kenji Fukasaku
-_Production Company_:

-Battle Royal Production Committee
+_Production Company_: Battle Royal Production Committee
 _Presented by_: Toei
 _Executive Producer_: Ikuro Takano
-_Producers_: Masao Sato, Masumi Okada,

-Teruo Kamaya, Tetsu Kayama
+_Producers_: Masao Sato, Masumi Okada, Teruo Kamaya, Tetsu Kayama
-_Co-producers_: Kimio Kataoka, Chie Kobayashi,

-Kenta Fukasaku, Hisao Nabeshima
+_Co-producers_: Kimio Kataoka, Chie Kobayashi, Kenta Fukasaku, Hisao Nabeshima
 _Assistant Director_: Toru Harada
 _Screenplay_: Kenta Fukasaku
 _Based on the novel by_: Koshun Takami